andela-bolajide/BucketListAPI/README.md

-DATABASE_URI='database connection to be used' SECRET_KEY='random string used for generating token' TEST_DB='database to be used for testing'
+DATABASE_URI='database connection to be used' SECRET_KEY='random string used for generating token' TEST_DB='database to be used for testing' SERVER_NAME='server in which app is being tested: `localhost:5000` works.'
 ```
 * After this, you'll need to migrate data schema to the database using the command: `python manage.py create_db`.